FinlayDaG33k/BashMark/README.md

 `        -nh| --no-host     Disables hostname in results`
 `        -o | --openssl     Activates the OpenSSL test (Requires OpenSSL to be installed)`
 `        -u | --username    Add your nickname/username to the results (Usage -u=[username] or --username=[username])`
+`        -U | --update      Update to the current Github version (overwrites the current file even if the versions are the same)`
 `        -v | --version     Display BashMark Version`

 #[Visit My Site!](https://finlaydag33k.nl/?mref=FinlaydaG33k)